 Most mallet toe surgery is minimally invasive, requiring only a small incision and cutting of the tendon or joint capsule to release the flexed area.
 The incision is then closed with sutures.
 A dressing is applied to protect the incision and keep the toe aligned correctly in its new position.
 Pain relievers will help with the discomfort for the first few days.
 Rest and elevation of the foot will reduce pain and swelling.
 It’s best to rest at home for the first few days.

 Dr. Fuzaylov provides all hammertoe surgery patients with detailed instructions regarding proper at-home care.
-They include how long to stay off the affected foot, when to resume normal activities, and more.
+These include how long to stay off the affected foot, when to resume normal activities, and more.
 Complete recovery usually takes three to six weeks.
 If you have questions about hammertoe and surgical options, contact Dr. Fuzaylov’s office at 718-873-3174 or visit our website at Best Foot Doctor NY to schedule an appointment or chat with a representative.
 We offer many different services including laser nail treatment in NYC.
 We take the best care of your feet!